Let Salesforce-Einstein "Google" the insights in your Data

 Steps to generate the JSON credentials Key file in Google Cloud Platform:

-• In the downloaded Key file is the client_email that should be added under Users Management of Admin section in Google Analytics to allow the Service Account access the Google Analytics Data.
+that should be added under Users Management of Admin section in Google Analytics to allow the Service Account access the Google Analytics Data. - The

 Enable Google Analytics API in Google Cloud Platform